noa-no-h/cronus-1/nextjs-client/content/blog/7-best-ai-time-tracking-tools.md

 ## 1. Cronus: Smart, Free, and Truly AI-Powered

 Cronus distinguishes itself by genuinely leveraging AI to understand your tasks.
 It uses local OCR and sophisticated AI models to automatically differentiate between productive tasks and distractions—meaning no rigid keyword rules.
+Cronus is the only true "AI time tracking" tool that we could find.
+It is truly automatic and categorizes all your time without your input.

 It's completely free (affordable pricing planned), has a sleek interface with a mini-timer to help you stay focused and gamify productivity.
 A mobile app that integrates both desktop and mobile screen time is in development.
 Instead of clunky reports, Cronus provides AI-driven insights and subtle nudges to help you focus on what matters.
 Cronus even pulls in your calendar events with AI to log offline time (e.g. meetings or lunch) automatically, or you can add manual entries in one click.